Pro64yambung/Pro64yambung/README.md

-- 👋 Hi, I’m @Pro64yambung
+- 👋 Hi, I’m @Pro Yambung
-- 👀 I’m interested in Linux, programming and devops
+- 👀 I’m interested in Linux, programming and guitar.
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on ...
+- 📫 You can reach me on
-- 📫 How to reach me ...
+-     {will update later}

 <!---
 Pro64yambung/Pro64yambung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.